tiffaniwilliams/academic-kickstart/content/project/ican-illinois-computing-accelerator-for-non-specialists/index.md

   focal_point: Smart
   preview_only: false
 ---
-I am the director of the iCAN program, which is a one-year accelerator for college graduates, who graduated with any major besides computer science, to gain fundamental computing skills. iCAN serves as an innovative pathway to a tech career in industry or graduate studies in computer science.
+I am the director of our new iCAN program, which begins Fall 2020.  iCAN is a one-year accelerator for college graduates, who graduated with any major besides computer science, to gain fundamental computing skills. iCAN serves as an innovative pathway to a tech career in industry or graduate studies in computer science.